Vertabelo/learning-resources/README.md

 These articles stood out for their clarity, depth, and practical tips.
 They’ve helped thousands of users improve their SQL knowledge—**don’t miss out!**

+## 📋 SQL Cheat Sheets
+Access the most useful SQL cheat sheets here: [SQL Cheat Sheets](sql-cheat-sheets-2025.md)

+These cheat sheets offer quick, at-a-glance references for SQL commands, query structures, and syntax.
+Perfect for busy professionals and learners who need fast answers.

 ## 📚 SQL Cookbooks for 2025
 Explore the best SQL cookbooks here: [Top SQL Cookbooks](sql-cookbooks-2025.md)

 From query recipes to advanced techniques, these cookbooks are trusted by SQL experts and learners alike.
 If you’re looking for practical solutions to real-world problems, these books are your go-to resources in 2025.

-## 📋 SQL Cheat Sheets
+## 📋 SQL Books
-Access the most useful SQL cheat sheets here: [SQL Cheat Sheets](sql-cheat-sheets-2025.md)
+Discover the best SQL books here: [SQL Books](sql-books-2025.md)

-These cheat sheets offer quick, at-a-glance references for SQL commands, query structures, and syntax.
-Perfect for busy professionals and learners who need fast answers.
+These books cover everything from SQL fundamentals to advanced techniques, helping you build a solid foundation and expand your expertise.
+A must-read for SQL learners and professionals in 2025!

 ## 🛠️ Other Resources and Tools
 Find tools, tips, and additional resources for working effectively with SQL: